dennissxz/data-science-handbook/_sources/30-ml-basics/03-information-theory.md

   where $\operatorname{H} (Z)$ is the differential entropy of the Gaussian density with the same mean and variance as $X$.

-NegEntropy is use for its convenience in computation and approximation.
+NegEntropy is used for its convenience in computation and approximation.
 A common approximation (supposedly from Jones 1987)

 $$
 J(X) \approx \frac{1}{12} \mathbb{E} [X^{3}]^{2}+\frac{1}{48} \kappa(X)^{2}